scmacdon/AWSTracker/Notifications/Readme.md

 ### HandlerVoiceNot class

 The **HandlerVoiceNot** class is the second step in the workflow.
-It creates a **SendNotifications** object and invokes the following methods and passes the XML to each method:
+It creates a **SendNotifications** object and passes the XML to the following methods:

 + **handleTextMessage**
 + **handleVoiceMessage**